 Good ways to cool off your dog and lower your dog’s body temperature are to give it water to drink, spray it with cool water, and use a fan.

-Avoid splashing your dog with ice-cold water or immediately putting it in an air-conditioned room, as drastic temperature changes can make things worse.
+Avoid splashing your dog with ice-cold water or immediately putting it in an air-conditioned room, as drastic temperature changes can worsen things.
 The condition could last at most for an hour in a moderate case of heat stroke.

 Help your dog cool off by: